-Catherine Middleton-Hardie (Revenue Coordinator) After recently moving to Seattle I am thrilled to have joined Magnolia Chorale, reigniting my passion for choral music.
+Catherine Middleton-Hardie (Vice President) After recently moving to Seattle I am thrilled to have joined Magnolia Chorale, reigniting my passion for choral music.
 My parents encouraged a love of classical music from a young age and my sisters and I were frequently brought along to various performances they were involved in.
 It was a natural progression for me to join choirs, orchestras, bands and stage musicals at school.
 Unfortunately, at university and early professional life (in biotech) I lost touch with these creative outlets.
 Fortunately, the Magnolia Chorale has been extremely welcoming and is presenting approachable, yet sufficiently challenging music this season to be a great re-entry for me into choral singing.
-I have served on the board on other community organizations and have agreed to serve as treasurer to support the Chorale and to say “thank you” to the members.
+I have served on the board on other community organizations and am pleased to serve as Vice President of the Chorale Board to say “thank you” to the members.

 Betty Ede (Director) I would like to thank the Magnolia Chorale for giving me this opportunity to serve on the board.
 My musical life began with the violin when I was in the 3rd grade.
 In the 4th grade, I added the piano to my repertoire.
 As a high school student in Olympia, I sang as a member of my church choir (and sang along with the radio too).
 During college, I sang in a church choir, and now I sing and sometimes play the bells with our church choir here in Seattle.
 When I am not being musical, I enjoy my retirement benefits...free time, no computer, no phone, no paperwork.